-While the size and weight charts can differ between companies that design harnesses for dogs, there may also be variation within a breed, so always be sure to correctly measure your dog’s girth and weight and check the company’s chart before ordering.
+While the size and weight charts can differ between companies that design harnesses for dogs, there may also be variations within a breed, so always be sure to correctly measure your dog’s girth and weight and check the company’s chart before ordering.

 Why is a harness better than a collar?

 Both dog harnesses and collars have been used for hundreds of years.

 Although the collar has been more common over the centuries, sledding dogs of the frozen North and drafting dogs like the Rottweiler and Bernese Mountain Dog have been harnessed to pull sleds and carts since the 18th century.